payable/ecr-sdks/README.md

 ### Java SDK Integration

-1. Copy or include the ECR JAR library [ecr-1.0.jar](https://github.com/payable/ecr-sdks/raw/master/maven/ecr-test/lib/ecr-1.0.jar) to the Java libs folder.
+1. Copy or include the ECR JAR library [ecr-1.0.jar](https://github.com/payable/ecr-sdks/raw/master/maven/ecr-test/lib/ecr-1.0.jar) to the Java libs folder of your Java project.

 2. Construct the `ECRTerminal` object with IP address and implement the listener interface.